-- 8.2.3 9.2.3 Having sent the Corrective Action Report, WADA Management will establish a dialogue with the Signatory (or ask the relevant WADA Regional Office to do so) to ensure that the Signatory has received the Corrective Action Report, and that the Signatory understands what it needs to do to implement the required corrective actions within the specified timelinestimeframes. - 8.2.4 9.2.4If the Signatory disputes the Non-Conformities identified in the Corrective Action Report, and/or their classification as Critical or High Priority, WADA Management shallwill review the position.
-If the position is maintained following that review, the Signatory may request that the dispute be referred to the Compliance-Review CommitteeCRC in accordance with Article9.4.1.
+- 8.2.3 9.2.3 Having sent the Corrective Action Report, WADA Management will establish a dialogue with the Signatory (or ask the relevantWADARegional Office to do so) to ensure that the Signatory has received the Corrective Action Report, and that the Signatory understands what it needs to do to implement the required corrective actions within the specified timelinestimeframes. - 8.2.4 9.2.4 If the Signatory disputes the Non-Conformities identified in the Corrective Action Report, and/or their classification as Critical or High Priority, WADA Management shallwill review the position.
+If the position is maintained following that review, the Signatory may request that the dispute be referred to the Compliance Review CommitteeCRC in accordance with Article9.4.1.
 8.4.1.
-If the CRC agrees with the view of WADA Management, and the matter proceeds to an assertionallegation of non-compliance, the Signatory may continue to dispute the Non- Conformities and/or their classification in the CAS proceedings.
-If the CRC does not agree with the view of WADA Management, WADA Management may take the issue to WADA's Executive Committee for decision.

-- 9.2.5Subject to Article 9.2.48.2.4, the Signatory shall correct the Non-\Conformities within the timelinestimeframes specified in the Corrective Action Report.
+If the CRC agrees with the view of WADA Management, and the matter proceeds to an assertionallegation of non-compliance, the Signatory may continue to dispute the Non-Conformities and/or their classification in the CAS proceedings.
+If the CRC does not agree with the view of WADA Management, WADA Management may take the issue to WADA's Executive Committee for decision. - 8.2.5 9.2.5 Subject to Article 9.2.48.2.4, the Signatory shall correct the Non-Conformities within the timelinestimeframes specified in the Corrective Action Report.
 The Corrective Action Report will include within it a Corrective Action Plan section for the Signatory to complete to assist the Signatory in planning who within its organization will implement each of the corrective actions, how, and by when.
 It is not mandatory for the Signatory to provide a Corrective Action Plan to WADA but it is strongly recommended.
-If the Signatory provides a Corrective Action Plan, WADA will review that plan to confirm it is fit for purpose, and if it is not fit for purpose. - 8.2.6 9.2.6 WADA Management will monitor the Signatory⊥'s progress in correcting the Non- Conformities identified in the Corrective Action Report. - 8.2.7 If any further Non-Conformities are discovered after a Corrective Action Report has been sent to the Signatory but before the matter has been referred to the CRC, or if there is a repeat of a Non-Conformity that was supposedly corrected before the matter has been referred to the CRC, WADA Management may send the Signatory an updated Corrective Action Report that adds the new Non-Conformities and that provides a new timeframe or timeframes for correction of all the Non-Conformities identified in the updated Corrective Action Report.
+If the Signatory provides a Corrective Action Plan, WADA will review that plan to confirm it is fit for purpose, and if it is not fit for purpose then WADA will provide comments to assist the Signatory to make it fit for purpose.

+- 8.2.6 9.2.6 WADA Management will monitor the Signatory^L's progress in correcting the Non-Conformities identified in the Corrective Action Report. - 8.2.7 If any further Non-Conformities are discovered after a Corrective Action Report has been sent to the Signatory but before the matter has been referred to the CRC, or if there is a repeat of a Non-Conformity that was supposedly corrected before the matter has been referred to the CRC, WADA Management may send the Signatory an updated Corrective Action Report that adds the new Non-Conformities and that provides a new timeframe or timeframes for correction of all the Non-Conformities identified in the updated Corrective Action Report.